TobiW03/Aufgabe3-5/3/README.md

     streamlit run 3/main.py
     ```
 5. You can now view your streamlit app in your browser.
-6. Input the wanted MAXHR in the provided input
+6. Input the desired MAXHR in the provided input box.
 ## Screenshot of the app
 ![image](https://github.com/TobiW03/Aufgabe3-5/assets/163830822/0d3bc988-0968-40e5-9b8e-4d210ea84994)